 What’s in this article

-Auditing is an important step in maintaining your compliance with regulations and ensure governance after your company is incorporated.
-With good auditing practices, you can achieve many benefits from risks mitigations and enhanced security.
+Auditing is an important step in maintaining your compliance with regulations and ensuring governance after your company is incorporated.
+With good auditing practices, you can achieve many benefits from risk mitigations and enhanced security.

 What is a Business Audit?

-The results of auditing will be written in the audit opinions and auditors of a company usually reports on the following items in a company:
+The results of auditing will be written in the audit opinions and auditors of a company usually report on the following items in a company:

 1. Financial Statements

-An auditor reports whether or not the financial statements are error-free from material misstatement.
-Material means the significant damage that will be faced by the company due to a misstatement or missing information.
-This action will be large enough to impact the auditor’s opinion of the financial statement.
+An auditor reports whether or not the financial statements are error-free from material misstatements.
+Furthermore, material means the significant damage that will be faced by the company due to a misstatement or missing information.
+Thus, this action will be large enough to impact the auditor’s opinion of the financial statement.

 2. Internal Controls